One shot or two? Many questions unresolved in Ebola vaccine race

 Tests of similar two-pronged vaccines in other diseases suggest the booster component can increase immune responses around 30-fold for the production of antibodies and up to 10-fold for the body’s own disease-fighting T-cells - two of the key elements of the ability to fight off infection - said Adrian Hill, a vaccine expert at Oxford University’s Jenner Institute.

-That extra protection may be needed in West Africa, where infection with malaria could also depress people’s immune systems, limiting the effectiveness of immunization.
+That extra protection may be needed in West Africa, where infection with malaria could also depress people’s immune systems, limiting the effectiveness of immunisation.

 So far, the only human data on how well Ebola vaccines might work comes from the United States and Europe, with GSK’s shot proving safe and showing some efficacy, although not comprehensive protection.
 NewLink’s experimental shot had no serious side effects but caused some mild fever.